Greenfield City

 Greenfield as described in 1882 [2]

-Greenfield, the county seat, metropolis and only city in Hancock County, was laid out in June, 1828 by five commissioners appointed for that purpose by the legislature of 1827/1828.
+Greenfield, the county seat, metropolis and only city in Hancock County, was laid out by five commissioners appointed for that purpose by the legislature of 1827/1828.
 The original plat consisted of 60 acres, owned and donated by Cornwell Meek, Benjamin Spillman and John Wingfield.
 The town was named by the first 3 commissioners of the county: Samuel Vangilder, Elisha Chapman and John Hunter.

 The instructions by the legislature were to locate the seat of justice on the National Road, midway between the east and west lines of the county.
 It is said on reasonably good authority that Cornwell Meek and Benjamin Spillman measured the county from east to west with a string in order to ascertain the center thereof and future location of the prospective county seat.